Merzasphor/MWSE/docs/source/apis/tes3.md

 * `params` (table)
 	* `object` ([tes3physicalObject](../../types/tes3physicalObject), string): The object to search for.
-	* `position` ([tes3vector3](../../types/tes3vector3)): The position to search from.
+	* `position` ([tes3vector3](../../types/tes3vector3)): *Optional*.
+The position to search from.
 Must be an exterior position.
 Defaults to the last exterior position of the player if no position is provided.

 **Returns**: